restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

 - If you attached files via WYSIWYG editor prepare for the pain of trying to locate and re-link those files later (you may be able to use filenames and some of the ActiveStorage migration documents below to do so)
 - Install CMS 2.0
 - Import CMS Seeds with `rake comfy:cms_seeds:import[folder_name,site_identifier]`
+- If you previously used cms_manageable, it will need to be reimplemented as the WithFragments concern.
+See this [wiki page](https://github.com/comfy/comfortable-mexican-sofa/wiki/Render-Non-Comfy-Models-as-Pages) for guidance.

 # Upgrade-in-Place Option